CERT-Polska/karton/docs/getting_started.rst

 If everything was configured correctly, you should now be able to run the ``karton-system`` broker and get ``"Manager karton.system started"`` signaling that it was able to connect to Redis and MinIO correctly.

-Docker-compose development setup
+Docker Compose development setup
 --------------------------------

+Check out repository called `Karton playground <github.com/CERT-Polska/karton-playground/>`_ that provides similar setup coupled with MWDB Core and few open-source Karton services.

-If you're just trying Karton out or you want a quick & easy development environment setup check out the ``dev`` folder in the karton root directory.
+If you're just trying Karton out or you want a mimimal, quick & easy development environment setup, check out the ``dev`` folder in the Karton root directory.

 It contains a small docker-compose setup that will setup the minimal development environment for you.